Correlation Matrices in Data Analysis with Pandas

 Price in thousands, for example, that's something we figured would be related to horsepower, and it is.
 But price in thousands related to engine size, less correlated.
 Horsepower seems to matter more.

-And also, honestly, the domain knowledge makes sense there, right?
+And honestly, the domain knowledge supports this, right?
 Because these things are actually sort of a very complex relationship, right?
 If something costs a lot, does it mean that people are gonna spend more overall money on it, right?
 This is the price of one of them, price in thousands, and this is how much money the company is making from that model, right?
 And so there's, hey, maybe at a certain point, the price goes up too high and people just aren't buying them.
-And maybe if the price goes too low, the sales also go down because you're just not making that much money off of any one car, right?
-So it's not very well correlated, and it's like, oh, that makes sense.
-But if we thought domain knowledge, like yeah, sales in thousands, price in thousands, those seem like they'd be very related, we can look at the actual data analysis here, and it's like, no, these things are not very highly correlated.
+And maybe if the price goes too low, sales also decrease because you're not making enough money off each car, right?
+So, it's not very well correlated, and that makes sense.

 Colin Jaffe